 This is clearly explained in their support section.
 The VPN client will give you a warning message if they detect any torrenting activity.

-If these capabilities are important to you, we recommend you check out our top-recommended VPNs for torrenting.
+If these capabilities are important to you, we recommend you check out these top VPNs for torrenting.

 The Support information for NortonLifeLock products can be a little hard to find.
-Not the Support area itself; you’ll find a link to that at the top of most every page on their website.
-Then look for a Products & Services menu at the top of the page, or click this link.
+Not the Support area itself; you’ll find a link to that at the top of almost every page on their website.
+Then look for a Products & Services menu at the top of the page.
 Once you get there, you’ll see an FAQ section, additional resources, and a search box to track down the answer you need.
 Despite all the options here, I found it hard to find the specific information I wanted, so scrolled to the bottom of the window and selected Contact Support.

 There is a large community area with discussion forums, ideas (suggestions), and blogs.
 Navigating this area can be confusing, so you’ll want to scan down the right side of the window and look for relevant filters you can use to narrow your focus.

 Quick answers to common questions about Norton Secure VPN:

 Yes.
 This is a very slow VPN and you will likely notice the way it slows you down if you use it.
 We run our speed tests on a 500 Mbps internet connection.
 We found Norton VPN to be very slow on this connection.
 If you have a slower internet connection, Norton VPN’s slow performance could become very obvious.

 Yes and no. Norton Secure VPN does a very good job of hiding your IP address if you are using it on Windows or Android devices.
 The service uses secure encryption, and passed our leak tests without problems.